Made in America (The Sopranos): Conception

-Showrunner David Chase planned the series ending and the final scene during the 21-month hiatus between seasons 5 and 6, a long break HBO had granted him.
-The final scene was filmed almost exactly as Chase had envisioned.
-It was not intended as a setup for a future film, although Chase later commented "[t]here may be a day where we all come up with something," regarding a possible Sopranos feature, which was announced in March 2018 as a prequel titled The Many Saints of Newark.
-It was then-HBO chairman Chris Albrecht who suggested to Chase to conclude the series with the sixth season.
+Showrunner David Chase planned the series ending during the 21-month hiatus between seasons 5 and 6; the final scene was filmed as Chase had envisioned, while then-HBO chairman Chris Albrecht suggested concluding the series with the sixth season.
+The finale was not intended as a setup for a sequel, however, Chase later commented, "There may be a day where we all come up with something".
+Although a sequel was ultimately not developed, a prequel film, The Many Saints of Newark, was released in 2021.

 Writing

-As with every episode of the season, the plot outline of "Made in America" was developed by Chase and his writing staff, which for the final season consisted of executive producers Terence Winter and Matthew Weiner, and supervising producers and writing team Diane Frolov and Andrew Schneider.
-Frequent episode director Tim Van Patten also provided Chase with some storyline suggestions.
-After the episode's story had been outlined, Chase wrote the first draft.
-After some input from his writing staff, Chase revised the script to its finished state, although he also made minor changes during filming.
-"Made in America" is Chase's 30th and final official writing credit (including story credits) for the series and his ninth as sole writer of an episode.
+As with every episode of the season, the plot outline of "Made in America" was developed by Chase and his writing staff; for the final season, this consisted of executive producers Terence Winter and Matthew Weiner, and supervising producers and writing team Diane Frolov and Andrew Schneider.
+Frequent episode director Tim Van Patten also provided Chase with storyline suggestions.
+After the episode's story was outlined, Chase wrote the first draft.
+After input from the staff, Chase revised the script, but continued to make minor changes during filming.
+"Made in America" is his 30th and final official writing credit (including story credits) for the series and his ninth as sole writer of an episode.

-Chase included allusions to real-life American Mafia history and events in the script for "Made in America", something he is well known for.
+Chase again included allusions to real-life American Mafia history and events in the script for "Made in America".
 Specifically, the line "Damn!
-We're gonna win this thing!", spoken in the episode by the character Dwight Harris after being informed of the death of Phil Leotardo, alludes to former FBI supervisor Lindley DeVecchio.
-DeVecchio famously uttered the line after being told that Lorenzo "Larry" Lampasi had been shot to death in front of his Brooklyn home and was later charged for informing the Mafia on various accounts, another parallel to Tony Soprano and Dwight Harris.
+We're gonna win this thing!", spoken by Dwight Harris after being informed of Phil Leotardo's death, is quoted from former FBI supervisor Lindley DeVecchio.
+DeVecchio said the line after being told Lorenzo "Larry" Lampasi had been killed in front of his Brooklyn home.
+DeVecchio was later charged for informing the Mafia on various accounts, which Dwight later does for Tony Soprano.